 Broadleaf Capital Partners, Inc., a Nevada corporation (the Company), incorporated February 1984, has continued with its restructuring and plans expansion through the ongoing development of its available operations, and other business opportunities.
-The Company is a publicly traded diversified investment holding company that is currently looking for new opportunities to fund it's operations into the future.
+The Company is a publicly traded diversified investment holding company that recently divested its interest in its sole investment, Canyon Shadows Apartments and continues to operate looking for new potential investments.
+The Company has started a subsidiary Pipeline Nutrition USA, Inc. in the second quarter of 2013.
+With a target market for endurance sports liquid nutritional supplements, the company has created its own unique brand to capture its share of the 3 billion dollar a year nutritional supplement market.
+Additionally the company is actively seeking new business opportunities to invest in that are cash flow positive and could benefit from exposure to the Companies public markets.